ZephyrJung/GoStudy/Fundamentals of concurrent programming.md

 ```

-To send a value on a channel,use `<-` as a binary operator.To receive a value on a channel, use it as a unary operator.
+To send a value on a channel,use `<-` as a binary operator.
+To receive a value on a channel, use it as a unary operator.

 ```
 ic <- 3       // Send 3 on the channel.